komaxx/stackz/README.md

 ## State

 Abandoned.
 Had quite some fun building it, and maybe someone will attempt something similar.
-Could not get it to be really that fun.
+Could not get it to be really that much fun to play.

 Maybe a good starting point to learn about how to use komaxx-gl (or other SceneGraph render engines).